 Example #1: Weight Lifting and Risk Taking Activities

 Symptoms: Fear, irritability, and anger in response to stress, and potentially paranoia.

-COMT V158M: Examples for normal and homozygous (heterozygous will fall somewhere in the middle and can weave in and out of both)
+COMT V158M: Examples for wild-type and homozygous (heterozygous will fall somewhere in the middle and can weave in and out of both)